HaveTimeDrinkTea/w02_challenge_portfolio_showcase/README.md

   ** my design aesthetic and knowledge of HTML/CSS
   ** my (future) project porfolio
 * As the header section includes some css animation, I've added @media (prefers-reduced-motion: reduce) to honour devices with reduced motion settings.
+* CSS animations in the header section (does not work on macOS Ventura / iPaadOs / iOS safari).
+Tested and worked in Google Chrome
+* CSS animation in profile avatar in the contact me section.